Digital Marketing Strategy Deep Dive with Jeremiah Owyang

-01:03 — A discussion of the different speakers lined up to present at the Digital impact conference.
+01:03 — A discussion of marketing keynote speakers lined up to present at the Digital Impact Conference.

 06:27 — An overview of the broader trends in social media based on Jeremiah Owyang’s research at the Altimeter Group.

-The take away, according to Jeremiah, is that what happens in support can quickly become a marketing or public relations incident.
+According to Jeremiah, the takeaway is that what happens in support can quickly become a marketing or public relations incident.

 08:27 — “Customers don’t care which department you are in.
-They just want their problem fixed.
-The scope of marketing has grown significantly… Companies are siloed and it’s very difficult [for them] to think holistically about their overall customer experience,” says Jeremiah who will address this theme in his keynote at the Digital Impact Conference.
+They want their problem fixed.
+The scope of marketing has grown significantly… Companies are siloed and it’s tough [for them] to think holistically about their overall customer experience,” says Jeremiah, who will address this theme in his keynote at the Digital Impact Conference.

-10:24 — Glassdoor.com, a new website where employees can rate their employers and Unvarnished, which allow you to rate your colleagues and the quality of their work, both reinforce the notion that there are no more secrets.
+10:24 — Glassdoor.com, a new website where employees can rate their employers, and Unvarnished, which allows you to rate your colleagues and the quality of their work, both reinforce the notion that there are no more secrets.

 11:56 — An example of a community policy Jeremiah’s seen that he thinks is well done is Dogster’s Community Guidelines.
 He also says early adopters like Intel, Microsoft and Sun have had community policies in place for some time now.

-12:51 — Best Buy is good example of an organization that has an effective social media policy designed to work for employees who may not have advanced degrees.
+12:51 — Best Buy is a good example of an organization with an effective social media policy designed to work for employees who may not have advanced degrees.

-13:20 — Inside the enterprise, legal is a common pocket of resistance.
-Smart strategists should engage them early on.
-And their are often turf wars between corporate marketing and the social media team because they usually have different ideas about how to achieve their objectives.
-Also, product managers are typically inclined to approach situations differently from strategists, because they want to build online communities around products, and the strategists want to build community around a lifestyle or a brand.
+13:20 — Inside the enterprise, legal is a standard pocket of resistance.
+Brilliant strategists should engage them early on.
+And there are often turf wars between corporate marketing and the social media team because they usually have different ideas about achieving their objectives.
+Also, product managers are typically inclined to approach situations differently from strategists because they want to build online communities around products, and the strategists wish to build communities around a lifestyle or a brand.

-14:01 — When it comes to policing social media policies, Jeremiah suggests turning that over to the employees themselves and crowd sourcing those capabilities.
+14:01 — When policing social media policies, Jeremiah suggests turning that over to the employees themselves and crowd-sourcing those capabilities.
 Use an internal online community to allow people to call out when people are doing things wrong and doing things right.

 15:27 — There’s nothing wrong with a measured, step-by-step approach to social media policy development.

 16:10 — Not all organizations should be rushing into social media.
-In Jeremiah’s opinion, to mitigate risk organizations should approach social media when they have the right research and plans in place.
-Companies need to think through what it means to be social, and Jeremiah encourages a pragmatic approach.
+In Jeremiah’s opinion, organizations should approach social media to mitigate risk when they have the proper research and plans in place.
+Companies need to consider what it means to be social, and Jeremiah encourages a pragmatic approach.

 17:01 — Using mainstream media advertising to send people to their Facebook page without considering where the transaction occurs.

-“If you’re making money through ecommerce on your corporate site, why would you be so quick to send traffic, whether it be from a chicklet or a Facebook advertisement, away from your site?
-Most companies say because I want to have trust or word of mouth, but they haven’t thought it through carefully about the ramifications and what that actually means,” says Jeremiah.
+“If you’re making money through ecommerce on your corporate site, why would you be so quick to send traffic away from a chicklet or a Facebook advertisement away from your site?
+Most companies say because I want to have trust or word of mouth, but they haven’t thought it through carefully about the ramifications and what that means,” says Jeremiah.

 18:06 — Customers visiting your corporate website may be further down the sales funnel, so you may not want to be so quick to send them away.
 The future of social engagement, as Jeremiah sees it, is integrating the social experience into your own destination website.